DiarmuidHenry/Project-01/readme.md

 ![Treatments 01](./documents/readme-images/features-05.webp)

 The user can see and read about the variety of services that the clinic offers.
 As well as this, links are provided to external sites with exercises clients can perform at home.
-The intention of this is not only to get them started so they can see/feel the results of physiotherapy exercises, but also so that they feel that the clinic has already begun to help them before they have even stepped foot inside.
+The intention of this is not only to allow them to see/feel the results of physiotherapy exercises, but also so that they feel that the clinic has already begun to help them before they have even stepped foot inside.

+Here you can also see the functionality of the drop-down menu for mobile devices, clearly indicating your current location on the site.

 **Bookings**

 ![Bookings 01](./documents/readme-images/features-03.webp)

 The bookins form allows users (regulars and first-timers) to easily book an appointment.
-The clinic will be sent this informtaion and can then quickly get in touch with the user in the preferred method that they have selected.
+The clinic will be sent this information and can then quickly get in touch with the user in the preferred method that they have selected.

 ---